Learning Dirac Spectral Transforms for Topological Signals: Dirac--Laplacian Representation

-While such a dictionary offers a well-posed representation framework, it remains limited to signals exhibiting either perfect compatibility or perfect incompatibility between the two domains at a given scale.
-To handle signals that may be entangled at different relative scales, we need to develop more refined analytical tools, as illustrated in the next section.
+While well-posed, this dictionary is limited to signals that are either perfectly compatible or perfectly incompatible between the two domains at a given scale.
+Handling signals entangled at different relative scales requires the more refined tools developed next.